Photomontage [March 2014]

 *My intention in this photomontage is to visualize a moment in the poem for which it is named, a moment which is an imaging that I find important for forcing white people to confront our privilege that has been perpetually enforced and reenforced by American histories of oppression and slavery.
-My intention is not to appropriate and/or proliferate images of the violence of oppression, but for fear that this photomontage could be construed in that manner, it has been deleted from this website.
+My intention is not to appropriate and/or proliferate images of the violence of oppression, so I am not uploading the image to this website.
 My hesitancy to share this photomontage provoked a seminar discussion about who is allowed to use images of violence and oppression and to what purpose and in what context, which is a conversation I hope to see more of in the age of digital media image proliferation.

 Beitler, L (Photographer).
 (1930).
 The Lynching of Young Blacks [Photograph], Retrieved February 12, 2014, from: http://www.npr.org/templates/story/story.php?storyId=129025516